hash6iron/ESPeccy/README.md

 - Menu navigation with cursor keys.
 - Fullerbox sound in ZX-Spectrum.
 - Zon-X sound emulation in ZX81.
+- BIOS support with boot-time activation:
+    - PS2 keyboard: F2 for VGA mode, F3 for CRT mode.
+    - ZX Keyboard: 2 for VGA mode, 3 for CRT mode.
+- Configuration backup/restore feature to SD card.

 ## Work in progress